sappy-69/Nuvio-Wiki/docs/troubleshooting.md

 **Step 1 — Confirm your Debrid service is connected** [Debrid Integration Only]

-Nuvio relies on a Debrid service (e.g., Torbox, Real-Debrid, AllDebrid) to deliver high-quality, cached streams.
+Nuvio relies on a Debrid service (e.g., TorBox, Real-Debrid, AllDebrid) to deliver high-quality, cached streams.
 Without one, streams are sourced from slower public peers.

 - Open **Settings → Debrid** and verify your provider is listed and authenticated.
 - If it shows an error, log out and re-authenticate.